coderofsalvation/coderofsalvation.github.io/_posts/2015-04-12-open-api-specs-vs-patent-intellectual-property-schizophrenia.md

 However, in my (humble) experience I have always found the design of an API is of higher value than code.
 Your team cannot beat an flawed api design with adding more spaghetti, it will sink the ship eventually.

+# Future

+If connectivity is the key these days, the word `api development` might become something like 'serial cable' over time.
+Will the api-developers of today swap their tools for an enterprise account where they can drag-drop blocks and build integrations?

-# My (maybe odd) conclusion: business likely to lose
+# My (odd) conclusion: business likely to lose

 `Disclaimer: usually my opinion changes over time ;)`

 > I'm not sure whether patents will dig its own grave in the future.
-> But I do feel that technological progress seems to move exponentially.
+> But I do feel that technological progress seems to move exponentially forward without it.
 > A webproduct is launched, and the next month a kid from russia published
 > his 'clone' on a opensource repository website.
 > I wouldnt be surprised seeing proprietary software not being able to